marceloadade/Lives/README.md

 # Lives
-All presentations and code for Lives and sessions are here
+You can find the code for all presentations, lives and videos here.